Tom Parker – Chair

 Tim has lived in Balcombe with his family since 2004.
 He is a professor of electrical power engineering at Imperial College London and co-director of Imperial’s interdisciplinary energy institute, the Energy Futures Lab.
 His research work has focused on the integration of renewable energy into electricity grids.
 Tim is a fellow of the Royal Academy of Engineering.

 Julian, a Brightonian by birth and a Balcombe resident, has never left his Sussex roots.
 Since 2016, Julian has been REPOWERBalcombe’s Legal Director.
 Julian practices as a solicitor and notary public in Sussex and London; he advises other community energy groups and advised on the Riding Sunbeams solar traction pilot project at Aldershot.
 Julian is a commercial mediator and a Member of the Chartered Institute of Arbitrators.
 His other activities include Legal Analyst for Automotive EV, particularly on ESG (Environmental, Social Governance) issues.
 He is also a guest lecturer for University of Reading and University of Law.
 Julian is an editorial contributor to the EU Audiovisual Observatory’s, a member of the Writers’ Guild of Great Britain and until recently edited the ITN 1955 Club newsletter.

 Anthony Woolhouse is passionate about living a sustainable life.
 He lives in an eco-house, drives electric cars and invests in renewable energy projects.

-He is chairman of West Solent Solar Cooperative, and on the board of the Wight Community Energy.
+He is chairman of West Solent Solar Cooperative.
 He has joined the board of Repower Balcombe as the Traction projects one of the few projects likely to be built without subsidy.

 He is a Quaker and this is core to his belief that substantial change is needed if we are to manage climate change.
 He gives frequent talks to groups far and wide on a more sustainable world.